 Ethical Marketing Statement

 We believe that all marketing efforts should provide genuine value to the target audience in order to earn their attention and their trust.
 Our strategies are based on a foundational belief that marketing should be honest and that marketers should not take advantage of anyone’s personal data.
-This policy statement lays out the ethical marketing practices we follow at Tracy Sinclair Ltd. and the commitments we have made.
+This policy statement lays out the ethical marketing practices we follow at Coach Advancement Limited and the commitments we have made.

 We Commit to Honesty in Marketing